The Truth About Black Friday as a Small Business

 The Small Business Pressure Behind Black Friday

-Every November, the internet becomes a giant loudspeaker shouting SALE over and over.
-And when you are a tiny small business, it is hard not to feel like you must participate just to stay visible, stay relevant and not disappoint your community.
+Every November, the internet becomes a giant loudspeaker shouting "SALE" on repeat.
+When you run a tiny boutique brand, it’s hard not to feel like you must participate just to stay visible and relevant.

-But the thing that kept me going was you.
-Every order, every message and every comment meant the world.
+The thing that kept me going was you.
+Every order, every message, and every comment of support reminded me why I started Abundant Bag Co. in the first place.

-So next year, we might not do Black Friday.
-And honestly, that feels like relief.
+So, next year, we might choose to skip Black Friday.
+And honestly?
+Saying that feels like a relief.

 0 comments